chiragbharadwaj/site/about/index.md

 is part of the South Brunswick district, was about 40% Asian and Asian-American back when I was in high school.

-I graduated in the top 1% of my class of 750 in high school in 2014 after trudging through a bunch of AP classes in mathematics and the sciences, conquering the English language, and becoming surprisingly fluent at Spanish.
-I do remember being a [pretty good student][profile] back in the day, and I guess colleges realized this too.
-After admission to a few schools, I chose to matriculate to Cornell University to study computer science, and I headed to [Ithaca][] in Fall 2014 as a freshly-graduated seventeen-year-old science nerd.
+I graduated near the top of my class of 750 in high school in 2014 after trudging through a bunch of AP classes in mathematics and the sciences, conquering the English language, and becoming surprisingly fluent at Spanish.
+I remember being a decent student back in the day, and I guess some colleges thought that too.
+After admission to a few schools and some consideration, I chose to matriculate to Cornell University to study either computer science or operations research (I ultimately chose CS), and I headed to [Ithaca][] in Fall 2014 as a freshly-graduated seventeen-year-old science nerd.

 I chose Cornell for its beautiful [landscapes][], picturesque [winters][], rigorous academics, and of course, its far distance from home (sorry Mom and Dad!).
 In my